emissary-ingress/emissary/docs/reference/debugging.md

      4 -rwxr-xr-x    1 root     root           997 Sep 25 20:28 start-envoy.sh
 /ambassador # vi envoy-2.json
 ```
-Make your changes using `vi` and save the data.
-Now you can restart the Envoy process.
+Make your changes to the Envoy configuration using `vi` and save the data.
+Now you can restart the Envoy process by sending a SIGHUP to the `hot-restarter.py` process.

 Be aware that even though you have modified the configuration files, the Ambassador Diagnostic Console may not accurately reflect your updates.
 In order to determine that the restart was successful with the correct configuration, you can ensure that the "Set Debug On" has been enabled via the Diagnostic Console and you can follow the Ambassador/Envoy logs to see the new configuration has been loaded.

 ```shell
 /ambassador # ps aux